dvon/home/index.md

 screen.
-Better yet, as we learn more about how it all works, we can interact with computers in increasingly creative ways, perhaps even creating new technologies that invite others to participate in this fascinating world, to become "understanders" and not just "users."
+Better yet, as we learn more about how it all works, we can interact with computers in increasingly creative ways, perhaps even creating new technologies that invite others to participate in this fascinating world, to become "understanders," not just "users."

 # What should I be working on (instead of this website)?